 Traveling abroad on a vacation is an exciting experience.
-With the right preparations, you can ensure your safety during your overseas vacation because while you're abroad, you must be aware of more than just the culture of your destination.
+With the right preparations, you can ensure safety while traveling during your overseas vacation.
+Why is travel safety important?
+Because while you're abroad, you must be aware of more than just the culture of your destination.
 Your best defense against a disaster of any sort is to try to prevent it from even happening.
 You need insurance for unexpected travel or medical issues, contact information of your country's consulate, mobile devices for quick communication, money, important documents, personal belongings and medication.
 You also need to know how to avoid looking like a target to potential thieves while you're walking around or taking public transportation.

 Whether you plan every minute of vacation or spontaneously decide what to do with your time, everyone wants an enjoyable vacation, but there is always the possibility that something goes awry.
-It is very important to use some, if not all, of these safety tips abroad while traveling abroad.
+It is very important to use some, if not all, of these travel safety tips.